georust/rinex/rinex-cli/README.md

 that usually people use `teqc` almost exclusively to perform, to this day

 - [merge](https://github.com/gwbres/rinex/blob/main/rinex-cli/README.md#merge)
-several RINEX toghether into a single file.
+several RINEX together into a single file.

 - [decimate](https://github.com/gwbres/rinex/blob/main/rinex-cli/README.md#decimate)
 RINEX record to reduce the quantity of data to analyze